Recycle and Compost Right

 Get creative with your gift wrapping

-- Most gift bags, boxes and tissue paper can be reused multiple times.
-Save your gift wrap to reuse next Christmas and for other celebrations.
+• Most gift bags, boxes and tissue paper can be reused multiple times.
+Save your gift wrap to reuse next Christmas or for other celebrations.

 Old and broken decorations